Ratchet & Clank: All 4 One: Plot

 When the team reaches the core of Ephemeris, they discover that Nevo is not actually in charge of Ephemeris, having been betrayed by Mr. Dinkles, who is possessed by a Toranux Spirit known as the Loki Master.
-He reveals that Nevo did not betray Dr Croid.
-Mr Dinkles had done the things Dr Croid thought Nevo had done.
-Although Nevo tried to stop Mr Dinkles, Mr Dinkles captured Nevo and made him his "pet".
+He reveals that Nevo did not betray Dr. Croid.
+Mr. Dinkles had done the things Dr. Croid thought Nevo had done.
+Although Nevo tried to stop Mr. Dinkles, Mr. Dinkles captured Nevo and made him his "pet".
 He will also use the collected beasts as vessels for the Toranux Spirits so they can destroy the universe.
 After fighting the heroes, he extracts his spirit into a Rykan V Grivelnox.
 After a long and fierce final battle, Dr. Croid and Nevo manage to extract the Master, which is promptly destroyed by Nefarious.
 Soon afterwards, Cronk and Zephyr arrive, revealing that they finally received help from Lawrence.
 Nefarious and Lawrence steal Cronk and Zephyr's ship and leave the heroes stranded on Magnus.
 Thankfully, Ratchet remembers that Ephemeris is still active, and everyone decides to use it so they can return to Luminopolis.

 After the credits, Lawrence tells Nefarious of a secret route they can take past the barriers set by the Polaris Defense Force.
 During this, Nefarious is saddened while looking at the picture he had taken with Ratchet, Clank, and Qwark.

 Development and release

-The game was first announced at Sony's Gamescom 2010 press conference by Ted Price of Insomniac Games.
+The game was announced at Sony's Gamescom 2010 press conference by Ted Price of Insomniac Games.
 The game was first rumored on August 6, 2010 when the voice actor for Clank, David Kaye, revealed that he had been hired by Insomniac Games to do more voice acting for Ratchet & Clank.
 The game's working title was Ratchet & Clank: 4 Play; when this name was rejected for its sexual reference, the subtitle was changed to Multiple Organisms, which was also rejected for its obvious innuendo.

 A limited online beta was launched on September 14, 2011, until September 27.
 It allows for up to four players to go online and play through two sections of the game: the opening level of Luminopolis, where the players fight a creature called the Z'Grute, and the Vertigus Cliffs, where players are allowed access to a number of weapons, including new weapons like the Frost Cannon, Plasma Bomb Launcher and Warmonger, along with older weapons like the Combuster, among others.

 The game was released on October 18, 2011, in North America and October 20–October 21 in Europe and Australia.

-Re-rating

 The game was originally rated "7+" in Europe by PEGI, but was re-rated as "12+" when it was released as a Platinum game in response to a consumer complaint regarding the spoken phrase "whoop-ass".